Linda McMahon lost the senatorial election. that's a good thing, right?

 Well linda losing means one of two possible things.
 1) She can stop trying to run for office and not rack up another 50 million dollars on a useless campaign to feed her ego, unless her ideas turn out to be helpful to her state or even Merica~.
 2) She can run again when elections roll around and probably rack up another 50 million in spending on a campaign.
 Option 3 is highly unlikely, as I just thought of it, but she can just give up and Vince can drop one worry in his life to focus on the product of WWE.

-Thanks, to the awesome artist of our clan, Team Nightmare, zek4040 for this AMAZING banner.
+Thanks, to the awesome artist and friend, zek4040 for this AMAZING banner.

 Pokemon Online is now on Android: http://pokemon-online.eu/pages/download/